-Our study highlights an additional connection between DNA Methylation pathways and Polycomb group H3K27 tri-methylation in the seed endosperm via the regulation of MET3 by the FIS-PcG complex.
-MET3 is specifically expressed in the endosperm, and its expression becomes restricted to the chalazal pole at later stages of endosperm development.
 In our study, using two independent insertion lines, met3-3 and met3-4, we could not observe any major seed developmental phenotype.
 Both mutants show a significant decrease in MET3 expression by qPCR suggesting they both represent knockout mutants.
 It was previously documented that a mutation affecting MET3 named mee57 displayed a strong seed developmental phenotype (Pagnussat et al. 2005).
 The mee57 mutation shows an early maternal embryo and endosperm arrest.
 The discrepancy between our lines and the previously published mee57 could have several causes: the mutagenesis method used (T-DNA versus transposition), the presence of additional genetic modifications, or a difference between the two ecotypes used, Columbia-0 in our case and Landsberg for mee57.
 If the latter is true, MET3 function could vary between different Arabidopsis accessions.

 In this work, we show that repression of MET3 expression at later stages of endosperm development is linked to the direct action of the FIS-PcG complex on the MET3 locus.
-MET3 is overexpressed in PcG mutant seeds, such as fie and msi1 mutant seeds.
+MET3 is over-expressed in PcG mutant seeds, such as fie and msi1 mutant seeds.
 Interestingly, it was previously shown that fie mutant endosperm display higher CG methylation compared to wild-type endosperm and lower CHG and CHH (Ibarra et al. 2012).
 This increased CG methylation in fie mutant seems to be restricted to the endosperm as it is not observed in fie seedling or fie embryo methylome (Bouyer et al. 2017).
 We propose that higher expression of MET3 in the fie endosperm could be the cause for the increase in CG methylation specifically in the endosperm.
 Indeed, in our study, we could not observe any change in MET3 tissue expression pattern in PcG mutants but the increased expression is still restricted to the endosperm.
-In further studies, the Investigation of the endosperm methylome in met3 and met3;fie mutants will allow to test this hypothesis.
-Additionally, further experiments are required to determine if MET3 is a functional DNA methyltransferase.
+In further studies, the Investigation of the endosperm methylome in met3 and met3; fie mutants will allow to test this hypothesis.

 As we previously mentioned, MET3 function could vary in between wild Arabidopsis accessions.
 Similarly, to CMT1, several SNPs can be found at the MET3 locus in-between different ecotypes suggesting that MET3 might not be fully functional in all of them.
 Additionally, looking closer at the MET3 locus, we could detect the presence of a Class 2 DNA transposon (AT4TE34810) situated in the third intron of the MET3 gene.
-In addition to PcG regulation, MET3 expression and possibly function could be influenced by the presence or regulation of AT4TE34810 like it is the case for CMT1 transcript (Yadav et al. 2018).
+In addition to PcG regulation, MET3 expression and possibly function could be influenced by the presence or regulation of AT4TE34810 like it is the case for the CMT1 transcript (Yadav et al. 2018).
 The study of MET3 function and imprint in different accession could reveal more about its function in natural growth conditions.
 One hint of MET3 potential function in Columbia-0 came from the study of methylome stability across several generations (Becker et al. 2011).
-In this study, methylome stability was investigated in several Col-0 selfed lineages (30 generations).
+In this study, methylome stability was investigated in several Col-0 selfed lineages (over 30 generations).
 The line accumulating the most methylation polymorphisms had concomitantly acquired a SNP in the MET3 gene.
 It was therefore suggested that MET3 could be the cause of such methylome instability (Becker et al. 2011; Schmitz and Ecker 2012).
 Analyzing the methylome of selfed met3 mutants after 30 generations would allow to test this hypothesis.
-If true and taking into account the endosperm specificity of MET3 expression, it would indicate that the endosperm methylome influences the embryonic methylome, a hypothesis that has stimulated a lot of interest over the last 10 years but remains to be demonstrated.
+If true and considering the endosperm specificity of MET3 expression, it would indicate that the endosperm methylome influences the embryonic methylome, a hypothesis that has stimulated a lot of interest over the last 10 years but remains to be demonstrated.